 Candidate sampling sites

-The Washington Master Sample is a statistically selected list of sites that can be used for conducting unbiased surveys at various scales, including statewide, status and trends regions, or by watershed.
-Each year, we evaluate the master sample within the next scheduled status and trends region.
-Using maps, we evaluate each site on the list and reject sites that do not fit sample-design criteria as described in the protocols.
-The remaining sites provide a set of candidate sites for further studies to be conducted by sampling crews.
+We use a "master sample" of 547,877 statistically selected points from the Pacific Northwest Hydrologic Region.
+These can be used for conducting unbiased surveys at various scales, including statewide or by status and trends region (STR).
+Each year, we evaluate the master sample within the next scheduled region.
+Using maps and other research, we evaluate each site on the list and reject sites that do not fit sample-design criteria as described in the protocols.
+This is a multi-step process that starts with screening out sites on federal lands and tribal reservations or external to the STR being surveyed.
+Crews sample 50 sites in each of seven STRs per round and 30 sites in the Unlisted STR.

 Sites are only accessed with permission of the landowners.